amandaguglieri/hackinglife/docs/information-gathering.md

 ### 2.6.
 VHOST enumeration

 A virtual host (`vHost`) is a feature that allows several websites to be hosted on a single server.
+At the core of `virtual hosting` is the ability of web servers to distinguish between multiple websites or applications sharing the same IP address.
+This is achieved by leveraging the `HTTP Host` header, a piece of information included in every `HTTP` request sent by a web browser.
+The key difference between `VHosts` and `subdomains` is their relationship to the `Domain Name System (DNS)` and the web server's configuration.

-There are two ways to configure virtual hosts:
+There are 3 ways to configure virtual hosts:

-- `IP`-based virtual hosting
-- `Name`-based virtual hosting: The distinction for which domain the service was requested is made at the application level.
-For example, several domain names, such as `admin.inlanefreight.htb` and `backup.inlanefreight.htb`, can refer to the same IP.
-Internally on the server, these are separated and distinguished using different folders.
+1. `Name-Based Virtual Hosting`: This method relies solely on the `HTTP Host header` to distinguish between websites.
+It is the most common and flexible method, as it doesn't require multiple IP addresses.
+It requires the web server to support name-based `virtual hosting` and can have limitations with certain protocols like `SSL/TLS`.
+2. `IP-Based Virtual Hosting`: This type of hosting assigns a unique IP address to each website hosted on the server.
+The server determines which website to serve based on the IP address to which the request was sent.
+It doesn't rely on the `Host header`, can be used with any protocol, and offers better isolation between websites.
+Still, it requires multiple IP addresses, which can be expensive and less scalable.
+3. `Port-Based Virtual Hosting`: Different websites are associated with different ports on the same IP address.
+For example, one website might be accessible on port 80, while another is on port 8080. `Port-based virtual hosting` can be used when IP addresses are limited, but it’s not as common or user-friendly as `name-based virtual hosting` and might require users to specify the port number in the URL.

+In essence, the `Host` header functions as a switch, enabling the web server to dynamically determine which website to serve based on the domain name requested by the browser.

 vHost Fuzzing